wappulehti-apy/userlocation-api/README.md

 heroku config:set FLASK_SECRET_KEY=<mysecretkey>
 heroku config:set SALT=<mysecretsalt>
 heroku config:set WEBHOOK_URL=<mymessagewebhookurl>
+heroku config:set CORS_ORIGINS=http://mywebsite.com,localhost:5000
 ```
-These can be chosen arbitrarily, as long as they are sufficiently long.
+Most of these can be chosen arbitrarily, as long as they are sufficiently long.

 ### Deployment using git